goryfigment/Webpack2/README.md

 Webpack is a module bundler that puts all assets such as Javascript, CSS, images, etc. in a dependency graph.
 The goal for getting familiar with webpack was to create an efficient, fast, and browser-friendly application.
 The following will be the list of plugins or loaders that helped achieve that goal.

-Note: I will be only list feature or options that I have included in this git project.
+Note: I will be only list loaders or plugins that I have included in this git project and helped achieve the goal stated above.

 # Loaders
 [Loader Documentation](https://webpack.js.org/concepts/loaders/)